-When a DNA profile presents as a mixture of three or more individuals with at least one major DNA contributor, at least one minor DNA contributor and a contributor at a level somewhere between the major and minor contributor(s), that mid-level contributor or second significant contributor will be termed a DNA contributor.
-Additional terms such as "mid-level", "significant minor", or "second major" may be used to further clarify assumptions about the contribution levels in the mixture provided they are clearly defined in the case notes (see section 2.7.1.4 c).
+When a DNA profile presents as a mixture of three or more individuals with at least one major DNA contributor, at least one minor DNA contributor and a contributor at a level somewhere between the major and minor contributor(s), that contributor will be a mid-level contributor or second significant contributor.
+Additional terms such as "significant minor" may be used to further clarify assumptions about the contribution levels in the mixture provided they are clearly defined in the case notes (see section 2.7.1.4 c).
+The interpretation of the presence of a significant second contributor to a mixture should be based on a discernable difference in peak intensities between the second significant contributor and any other minor alleles present in the mixture.
+Alleles designated as likely originating from the significant second contributor should be documented in the analytical record.

-2.5.1 In general, balance (a balanced mixture is one having at least two significant contributors) in a mixed DNA profile can be determined by examining the results using the following criteria:
+2.5.1 In general, mixtures having multiple major contributors (a balanced mixture) in a mixed DNA profile can be determined by examining the results using the following criteria: